evelthon/udacity-full-stack-nanodegree/P4/README.md

 ## Task 1: Add Sessions to a Conference
 The required endpoints for sessions and speaker where created.
 Specifically:
 1. The speaker is a property of the Session class.
-It is a required string.
+It is a `required string`.
 Alternatively, the speaker could be linked to a user account for this to be more consistent.
+Still, doing so would require the speaker to register as a user.
 2. Sessions where designed as children of the conference.
 As such, the ancestor keyword was used to signify this.
 1. The speaker is a property of the Session class.
 It is a `required string`.